dcruz354/DIMACalculatorAppBackend/restful-api-mongo/README.md

 # DIMACalculatorAppBackend Mongo RESTful API

-RESTful service power most any website today that receives and trasmits data via HTTP or HTTPS protocol.
+This RESTful service uses HTTP or HTTPS protocol.
 What you'll find below is what's used from express to run a simple set of Create, Read, Update, and Delete (CRUD) methods.

 Only the bare essentials are used to create the API service, and only the feature used by express and mongoose (mongodb client) will be explained in this documentation guide.